pappewaio/ASEofBases/README.md

 compile programs/code to be executable

-Getliners
-	Merge the tmp.keys (positions) with tmp.het (heterozygous protein coding SNPs for individual) greps the set of keys in tmp.keys in column 2 of the file tmp.het
+Getliners - Merge the tmp.keys (positions) with tmp.het (heterozygous protein coding SNPs for individual) and greps the set of keys in tmp.keys in column 2 of the file tmp.het ieatgor - Filter for alignability output chr$chr.ind$ind.data, greps any entry in tmp.data that has chromosome and position within the regions and specified in the "targetfile" (regions of the genome that are "callable")

-ieatgor
- 	Filter for alignability output chr$chr.ind$ind.data
-	greps any entry in tmp.data that has chromosome and position within the regions specified in the "targetfile" (regions of the genome that are "callable")

-VCFmergeGTF
-	This code is merging the genotype calls (from vcf) with position of protein coding genes (from gencode)
+VCFmergeGTF - This code is merging the genotype calls (from vcf) with position of protein coding genes (from gencode)

 		cd /ASEofBases/2_prog/
 		g++ -O3 -o VCFmergeGTF3 VCFmergeGTF3.cpp -lz